anthonybruno/signal-frontend/README.md

-# To-do

-- [ ] Update npm scripts in Readme

 # Signal Frontend

 [![Next.js](https://img.shields.io/badge/Next.js-15-black.svg)](https://nextjs.org/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0+-blue.svg)](https://www.typescriptlang.org/)
 [![Tailwind CSS](https://img.shields.io/badge/Tailwind_CSS-4.0+-38B2AC.svg)](https://tailwindcss.com/)

 [Signal's](https://github.com/anthonybruno/signal) frontend chat interface that provides a conversational experience for exploring my portfolio, experience, and technical background.

 ## What it does

 This Next.js frontend is the user-facing layer of Signal.
 It provides a clean, responsive interface for interacting with the LLM, streaming responses, and triggering MCP actions.
 Designed for clarity, speed, and polish, it showcases thoughtful UX patterns and production-ready engineering.
 This repo reflects real-world front-end leadership and implementation at the portfolio level.

 **Key Features:**